LivelyKernel/LivelyKernel/README.md

 # Lively Kernel

-For general information about the Lively Kernel, see http://lively-kernel.org/.
+For general information about the Lively Kernel, see [lively-kernel.org](http://lively-kernel.org/).

+For feedback, announcement and discussions, please feel invited to subscribe to our [mailing list](http://lively-kernel.org/list/index.html).

 ## This Repository